Ryan McMahon Preview, Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- Among the qualified batters in baseball, his batting average ranks 85th, his on-base percentage ranks 55th, and he is 43rd in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 90th, his on-base percentage ranks 62nd, and he is 46th in the league in slugging.

-- In 33.1% of his games this year, McMahon has tallied at least one RBI.
-In 16 of those games (12.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- In 41 games this season (32.8%), McMahon has picked up an RBI, and in 16 of those games (12.8%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.